elastiflow/ElastiFlow-Tools/docker_install/readme.md

 ### Prerequisites:
 - Clean Ubuntu 22 (or greater) server

-- 8 GB of RAM, 4 CPU cores, and 500 GB of disk.
-This will allow you to store roughly 2 weeks of flow data at 2000 FPS.
+- 16 GB of RAM, 4 CPU cores, and 500 GB of disk.
+This will allow you to store roughly 1 month of flow data at 500 FPS.

 - Docker.